Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-After quantum data are remeasured, they become classical data again to continue the remaining operations in classical neural networks.
-Depending on the problem at hand, varied objective/loss functions are computed, and the result is used to calibrate the variational values $\boldsymbol{\phi}$ and $\boldsymbol{\theta}$ until convergence.
-This process involves training iteratively and dealing with noise and gate errors that all PQC-based algorithms confront.
-Therefore, we will discuss this in a subsequent independent section.
+After quantum data are remeasured, they are converted back into classical data to proceed with the remaining operations in classical neural networks.
+Depending on specific problems, various objective or loss functions are computed.
+The results are then used to adjust the variational parameters $\boldsymbol{\phi}$ and $\boldsymbol{\theta}$ until convergence is achieved.
+This iterative training process also involves addressing noise and gate errors, challenges that are common to all PQC-based algorithms.
+A detailed discussion on these aspects is provided in a subsequent section.

 \textbullet\quad\emph{Generative AI}